What is the cost?

 The sessions are designed for all people and flexible enough to maintain the attention of 'at risk' individuals.
 The very first Canada Goal presentation in 2006 was to a group of 25 high school (Sr) students in a 'Off Campus - At Risk' programme.
 The teachers both felt that their students would not listen or pay attention for more than 10-15 minutes...
 75 minutes later every student was clapping.

 How many participants can attend a session?

-The sessions are popular with large groups (100-1000 students or more).
-Individual or small group speeches are just as common as larger presentations.
+The sessions are popular with large groups (100-1000 students).
+Individual or small group sessions are just as common as larger presentations.
 (100 students or less).

 Do you have current security references?

 Assuring the creditability of anyone in the position of leading others (especially children & youth) is a common and respectable practice.
 Security references can be provided upon request.